Cart abandonment is the most expensive problem you’re ignoring right now.

 You may very well ask why that is.
 After all, if the customer is already planning on buying this product, why should taking a minute to set up an account stop them?
 Unfortunately, things are not that simple.
 There are several reasons that making an account can scare your customers away.

 You might notice that this problem is mostly true for first-time customers.
 This is the most important market you want to tap, because the majority of your customers are most likely first or even one time shoppers.
-Over half of online shoppers have purchased goods from an e-commerce site that they were visiting for the very first time.
+According to Digital Commerce, over half of online shoppers have purchased goods from an e-commerce site that they were visiting for the very first time.
 If you are running a small business, you simply cannot afford to alienate these new clients.

 This is not to suggest that you should do away with making customer accounts altogether, far from it.
 Personal accounts are an important tool in your arsenal, and an excellent convenience for your customers.
 Creating an account with you will allow them to save their payment and shipping information to be used later.
 And by registering, you can send your customers newsletters and information about important deals and sales.